jhonatan-kmt/mintacoin/docs/api_reference.md

 #### **Create asset trustline**

 Create an asset trustline to allow the account to hold an asset.

+The resulting response is the information of the asset requested to own.

 ##### Example requests